yuehhan/Todo-List/README.md

 This is my second React project.
-I created this simple app from reading various documentation and forums.
+It is connected to an API that generates text to fill the list.
+This is to practice using React and front-end dvelopment.